enkidevs/curriculum/blockchain/fundamentals/the-blockchain/what-is-a-blockchain.md

 # What is a blockchain?
 author: mihaiberq

 levels:

   - beginner

   - basic

-stub: true
+type: normal

+category: must-know

 tags:

   - introduction

   - workout

-type: normal
-category: must-know

 ---
 ## Content

 Simply put, a **blockchain** is a sequence of transaction bundles, verified by the network and available for every node in the network.

 ---
 ## Practice